krisling049/warcry_data/README.md

 Currently, this only exists for pythonm but other languages may be added into their own directories.

 ###   Access
 To retrieve data programmatically you can GET https://raw.githubusercontent.com/krisling049/warcry_data/main/data/fighters.json
-To contribute,

 ###  Acknowledgements
 Huge thanks to the following for their valuable contributions: